 • Rubric: Assignments have attached rubrics which you should consult before submission to make sure you have met all the criteria.
 Spelling and grammar count as part of your grade.
 Proofread carefully and run the spell check tool in your word processing program.
 Assignments are submitted through Turnitin and will be checked for plagiarism.
-All students are held to the UF Honor Code (see below).
+All students are held to the UF Honor Code regarding plagiarism and receiving outside assistance (see below).